adamzr2000/dlt-federation-kubernetes/README.md

 ## Overview

-The DLT-federation is a component that enables fast, secure and dynamic service federation across different administrative domains (ADs) by using distributed ledger technologies (DLTs).
-More specifically, the federation procedures are stored and deployed on a Federation Smart Contract which is running on top of a permissioned blockchain.
-Each domain sets up a blockchain node to gain access to the blockchain network.
+Federation of services aims to provide orchestration of services across multiple administrative domains (ADs).
+This project showcases how different ADs can establish federation efficiently using distributed ledger technologies (DLT) as a mediatior in the process.
+More specifically, the federation procedures are stored and deployed on a Federation Smart Contract, which is running on top of a permissioned blockchain.
+Each AD sets up a blockchain node to gain access to the blockchain network and they interact with the Federation Smart Contract by sending transactions.

-**Author:** Adam Zahir Rodriguez

 Here is a diagram that represents visually the experimental setup:

 ![Experimental Setup](images/experimental-setup.svg)

-- 2 VMs, each represented as an AD, containing [Docker](https://docs.docker.com/engine/install/ubuntu) and [MicroK8s](https://MicroK8s.io/#install-MicroK8s)
+- 2 VMs, each acting as a separate AD, containing [Docker](https://docs.docker.com/engine/install/ubuntu) and [MicroK8s](https://MicroK8s.io/#install-MicroK8s)
 - Both interconnected in bridge mode within [KVM](https://help.ubuntu.com/community/KVM/Networking)
 - Both VMs have access to a blockchain node

+**Author:** Adam Zahir Rodriguez

 ## Installation